H0tKinsS/h0t_delivery/README.md

 ## Installation

-- Import wh-job.sql to your database
+- Import h0t_delivery.sql to your database
 - Add this in your `server.cfg`:

 ```